PositionExchange/posichain/FLA.md

 employment, You need to have Your employer approve this Agreement or sign the Entity version of this document.
-If You do not own the Copyright in the entire work of authorship, any other author of the Contribution should also sign this – in any event, please contact Us at licensing@harmony.one
+If You do not own the Copyright in the entire work of authorship, any other author of the Contribution should also sign this – in any event, please contact Us at contact@posichain.org

 ## 1. Definitions